 - Wood (cut into lengths less than 6 feet with nails removed)

-Residents may dispose of up to 4 cubic yards (the equivalent of a small pickup truck bed) of debris from minor home repairs and excess garbage on your bulk collection day (see collection schedule.)
+Residents may dispose of up to 4 cubic yards (the equivalent of a small pickup truck bed) of debris from minor home repairs and excess garbage on your bulk collection day.
 These items must be neatly stacked and cut to less than 6 feet in length and placed near, but no closer than 3 feet from other objects such as mailboxes and your automated garbage container.
-Loose items such as drywall and floor tile should be containerized with each container weighing less than 50 lbs.
+Loose items such as drywall and floor tile should be containerized with each container weighing less than 50 pounds.
 No concrete or rock material will be collected.
 Bulk garbage must be out no later than 7 a.m. on the day of collection and no earlier than 6 p.m. the day before collection.

 Car, boat, lawnmower, and motorcycle engines or parts will not be picked up by your hauler.
 These items need to be taken to the Solid Waste Authority Landfill for disposal.